samarsinghal/appmod-blueprints/platform/infra/terraform/README.md

 # Terraform Destroy

 Execute the destroy-tf.sh to destroy all the components.
 The bucket is intentionally not cleaned or removed to preserve the state files.
+There will be error at the end of the script that S3 bucket deletion failed due to objects in the bucket.
+You can manually remove the terraform state files and destroy the bucket.